RohanRajendraDalvi/cinebot/README.md

 python .\backend\flask_server.py
 ```

 The Flask server binds to port 5000 by default and prints logs describing received requests.
-Startup will load FAISS indices and a SentenceTransformer model — expect some delay on first run.

-Important runtime notes:

-- The backend preloads a SentenceTransformer model and FAISS index for `BASE_DIR` (default `./faiss_embeddings1`).
-If those files are large, startup will take longer and memory usage will increase.
-- `model_choice` in the `advanced-query-search` route maps to different index/metadata paths; `6` maps to ChromaDB.
+The embedding model loads lazily on the first vector-search request.

 ## Frontend — setup & running (React + Vite)